dcp2njit/dcp2-IT265-002/docs/Module-005-Dev-Log.md

 ### Date: [3/5/2025]

 #### Goals for this Module
-- [x] Goal 1: Decide on a Studio Name
+- [x] Goal 1: Work on the treatment
-- [ ] Goal 2: Come up with a list of board games / card games to take inspiration from
+- [ ] Goal 2: Brainstorm ideas for the game treatment
 - [x] Goal 3: Complete Brainstorm Document

 #### Progress